 Step 1: Develop yourself.
 Practice your skills, do sit spots, look-up mysteries, expand your awareness, do the things that ignite that feeling of inspiration inside yourself.

 Step 2: Have genuine relationships with people.

 The majority of teaching is role-modeling.
 All of my favorite teachers were people who were always striving to improve themselves, always looking for answers to things, looking for creative solutions to problems with an open mind and then they “gave their gifts” to me just by being my friend.
-They reached out by inviting me over for a beer or they gave me a job; asked me to babysit their kids.
+They reached out by inviting me over or asked me to babysit their kids.
 To me this is true coyote teaching and what mentoring is all about.